hongbo-miao/office-addin-quick-start/angular.md

 You should be able to see your manifest file with the name ends with **manifest.xml**.

+Open it and replace all `https://localhost:3000` to `http://localhost:4200` in the generated manifest file.

 ### Step 3.
 Initialize

 Open **src/index.html**, add